DataDog/documentation/content/en/real_user_monitoring/guide/monitor-hybrid-react-native-applications.md

 In order to initialize the SDK on both the React Native and the native side, you can follow the [React Native Monitoring documentation][1].

-You will be able to call both the native and React Native SDKs for logs, traces and RUM.
+With this setup, you can call both the native and React Native SDKs for logs, traces and RUM.

-We recommend this solution, as long as you don't use our SDK on the native side before it has been initialized on the React Native side.
+We recommend this solution if you haven't used our SDK on the native side before you initialize it on the React Native side.

 {{< tabs >}}
 {{% tab "Android" %}}